INDUSTRY INSIGHTS

 AI-Augmented Team Performance

-Revenue per Employee Increase60–70%
+Revenue per Employee Increase:

-Time Spent on High-Value Tasks73%
+Time Spent on High-Value Tasks:

-Customer Lifetime Value vs. automation-only4.1× Higher
+Customer Lifetime Value vs. automation-only:

 Modern agents now spend 73% of their time on high-level relationship building, leaving repetitive data entry to automation.
-In South Africa, the workforce is born digital — they aren’t just using AI, they’re optimising it to provide better service.
+In South Africa, the workforce is born digital.
+They aren’t just using AI.
+They’re optimising it to provide better service.

-Structural Advantages
+03. Structural Advantages

 Three Advantages That Can’t Be Replicated